 Plex is propriety software owned and maintained by Plex Inc. This means that Plex has a limited free version, while the most valuable features are not free.
 It has a subscription service called Plex Pass that includes all the free features and also the following additional features:

-- Enjoy cast interviews, behind-the-scenes features, deleted scenes and trailers
+- Trailers and extras – Enjoy movie trailers, cast interviews, behind-the-scenes features, deleted scenes and more

 You can download Plex from here.